Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 ### 2) National Accessibility

 * **Pilot transportation and telehealth access fixes** in segments with the steepest utilization pullback, setting clear targets for recovering preventive and ambulatory visits.
 This is warranted because **Count PMPM** fell across every service line in 2010 (**Total −35.8%**, **OP −44.0%**, **PROF −36.1%**, **RX −39.7%**) while **full-year Part B enrollment** rose about **5%** from 2008 to 2010, indicating reduced use rather than fewer covered months.
 Improving mobility and virtual access directly addresses likely access barriers and should help restore appropriate utilization.
-* **Audit nonclinical frictions** (prior authorization, referral loops, appointment availability) and streamline pathways for high-value services through navigator support and simplified workflows.
+* **Audit nonclinical frictions**: review prior authorization, referral loops, and appointment availability, and streamline pathways with navigator support and simpler workflows.
+This is justified because full year enrollment increased from 2008 to 2010 (Part B from **84.0%** to **89.1%**, Part D from **53.2%** to **74.7%**, and **Greatest Months** from **87.3%** to **92.1%**), indicating that coverage duration expanded rather than shrank.
+When coverage rises while use falls, administrative barriers are a likely contributor; simplifying approvals and navigation should help restore necessary care without increasing low value utilization.

 ### 3) National Equity